 The typical upper level plan shows the floorplan for the two towers, offset from one another and from the adjacent Regent Towers in order to maximize sunlight, views and privacy.

 Each tower has a maximum floorplate size of 650 m2, consistent with City policy.

-There are a variety of unit sizes on each floor, ranging from studios to 2 bedroom units (larger, 3 bedroom units are located in the podium and in townhomes at street level).
+There are a variety of unit sizes on each floor, ranging from 1 bedroom to 2 bedroom + Den units.